DirtYiCE/cs373-tests/README.md

 License
 -------

-`*/template.py` files are from Udacity.
+`*/template.py` files are from Udacity. `*/testcase.py` also tend to contain some Udacity code.
 Other files were written by me, and you're free to do whatever you want do with them.
 They are available under the terms of [WTFPL](http://sam.zoy.org/wtfpl/), if you like that better.

 This program is free software.
 It comes without any warranty, to the extent permitted by applicable law.